Psychological Healing

 How do you get well if you don’t even know you are sick?

-In the spiritual sense, you would have to willingly accept the way of spiritual purgation (as described by Saint John of the Cross in The Ascent of Mount Carmel) purely on faith before the divine light has any chance to illuminate your soul and show you how blind you really are.
+In the spiritual sense, it is important to seek the way of spiritual purgation (as described by Saint John of the Cross in The Ascent of Mount Carmel) purely on faith before the divine light has any chance to illuminate your soul and show you how blind you really are.

 Well, in the colloquial language of Alcoholics Anonymous, you must hit bottom.
 Preferably, you will not hit with enough force to kill you, but you should hit with sufficient impact to crack open your heart and let in a ray of divine light to illuminate your darkness.